AnotherUser9898/Todo-List/README.md

 # Todo-List
-A Todo List which has separate projects to group todo's and is bundled using webpack.
+A Todo List which has separate projects to group tasks and is bundled using webpack.